MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`runAllTestsAfterXBuilds`** - **Number of builds after which all tests should be run**<br>
 `string`.
 Optional.
 Use when `testSelector = testAssemblies && runOnlyImpactedTests = true`.
 Default value: `50`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Number of builds after which to automatically run all tests.
+Specifies the number of builds to be executed before all tests are automatically run.
 Test Impact Analysis stores the mapping between test cases and source code.
-It is recommended to regenerate the mapping by running all tests, on a regular basis.
+It is recommended to regenerate the mapping by running all tests on a regular basis.
 <!-- :::editable-content-end::: -->
 <br>